CoryBorek/notes-md/classes/ling2100/3-phonology.md

  we typically use tons of abbreviations.
 You can use either the full word, or the abbreviation.

+## Recap
+### What is a phoneme?
+The smallest unit of a sound, our mental representation of it.

+### What is an allophone
+A Variation of a phoneme that only occurs in a specific context.

+### Which type of distribution do we find phonemes in?

+Constrastive

+### Which type of distribution do we find allophones in?

+Complementary

+### Phonemes
+When we think of a phoneme, we think of it's default state, for example a p sound will be a /p/

+It may be different depending on context, but it will always be a /p/.

+### Allophones
+These are the several ways that you can say a sound.

+$[p]$ like pit,
+$[p^h]$ like spit, $[p^\lnot]$ like tip.

+We will use diacritics every now and then, and will be explained.

+Some sounds that are not in english, will also be explained.

+For /p/. we will have $[p^h]$ at the beginning of the word, $[p^\lnot]$ at the end of a word, elsewhere we will find $[p]$.

+### Separate Phenomes
+This is a separate sound from our original phenome, like /p/ or /t/.

+### Distribution
+Phonemes can occur in the same place at the same time.
+This means that they are separate phonemes.

+This means that they are in contrastive distribution

+If they never occur in the same environment, they are in complementary distribution, and are allophones of the same phoneme.

+With allophones, we know what sound to expect depending on the environment they are in.

 # Phonological Rules
+How we change the sounds we're thinking into what we actually say.

+## What are they
+As we saw with allophones, the sound we say is different from what we think we are saying.

+The process of what we think becoming what we say has rules for changing the sound in our indinto the sound that we say.

+We can start with a sound as an underlying **form**.

+Next, a phonological rule applies.

+The phonological rule changes the sound we're thinking of into the sound that we say, which is called the **surface form**.

+## About Phonological Rules
+Phonological rules are language specific.
+They are part of a language's phonological constraints.

+They provide a formula for when to change one sound (the underlying form) into another (the surface form)

+They operate based on the environment of a sound, and can apply to either an individual sound or a natural class of sounds.

+## how we write rules

+Rules are written as:

+**Sound A** $\rarr$ Sound B / C _ D

+/ means "in the environment of"

+The underlined part is where the sound is and it will be next to at least one thing

+e.g. /p/ $\rarr [p^h]$ / #_

+This means that an underlying /p/ changes into a surface [$p^h$] in the environment of word initial position.

+Rules often have a name that explains what happens.

+For example, I would call the one a "P-Aspiration"

+## Rules w/ Natural Classes
+Phonological Rules may involve one sound as an underlying surface form, or they may involve a natural class.

+e.g. In English a vowel that procedes a nasal consonent is produced with airflow through the nose.

+[+syllabic] $\rarr$ [NASAL] / _[NASAL]

+Example word: %Atlanta% [ɑtl~ɑntə]
 # Articulatory Processes

+TODO: look at what's immediately before this.

+## Assimilation
+When a sound becomes more similar to a sound around it

+Target sound changes into a different sound by changing one or more of its features to be more like it's major feature.

+Voicing assimilation e.g. *stopped*

+/stɑpd/ becomes /stɑpt/

+d changes to t in order to match the voicing feature of the sound before it.

+## Dissimilation
+A sound or segment of sounds changes to become less similar to a nearby sound

+e.g. *have you*

+ /hæv ju/ becomes /hæf ju/

+## Palatalization
+The place of articulation iof a sound moves closer towards the pallate

+e.g. *did you*

+[dɪd ju] becomes [dɪdʒə]

+## Meathesis

+Swiching the order of two sounds

+/æsk/ becomes [æks]

+As a side note this phonological change is very old.
+Both pronunciations can be found in Old English Manuscripts.

+TODO: see what's after this

+## English Pluralization Rule
+/z/ is pronounced as [s] after a voiceless consonant.

+/z/ does not change after a voiced consonant.

+/z/ is pronounced as [\smallI z] after a sibilant sound

+By Occam's razor, the simplest explanation is the best.

+/z/ $\rarr$ [s]
+ / [-voice, -sibilant]_#

+/z/ $\rarr$ [ɪz] / [+sibilant]_#

 # Phonology Problems